Frequently Asked Questions

 Consider what is most important to you.
 Is it more important to be in a particular geographic location, or are you willing to go anywhere as long as it fits your budget?
 Can you afford to take some core requirements and electives, or are you on a strict course schedule and need to take specific classes within your major?
 Do you want to be more flexible and independent while abroad or do you desire more structure and support?
 Answer these questions first and it will help give you some direction.
 Schedule an advising meeting with the Study Abroad office to help you narrow down your options.

 Look at our semester programs page to see if Concordia has specific affiliated universities in the places you are considering.
-If not, research some other programs such as API or ISA to see what they offer.
+If not, research some other programs through API, ISA, IES, or TEAN to see what they offer.
 Figure out what classes you could possibly take abroad and if those programs offer similar courses.

 Pre-DepartureHow do I make sure that the classes I take will meet my degree requirements?